We need to amend the U.S. Constitution to declare that:

 To date, 19 states and over 800 communities have passed resolutions calling on Congress to support of a Constitutional amendment to get money out of politics and nearly 200 members of Congress support it too.
 An amendment is no longer a reformer’s pipe dream; it’s a viable solution to the problem.

 What Can I Do?

 We’re building a movement.
 If Congress isn’t going to do anything about this, we the people have to make ‘em.
-Politicians still need people to vote for them to win, and when enough people care about an issue and are willing to do something about it, it’s impossible to ignore.
-That’s why it is so important to help us build the movement to get money out of politics and to get involved.
+Politicians still need people to vote for them to win.
+When enough people care about an issue and are willing to do something about it, it’s impossible to ignore.
+We need your help to build the movement to get money out of politics.
 Public polling shows massive support across party lines for an amendment and for limits on campaign spending, so this is a fight we know we can win.
-Together, we can send a message loud and clear to our elected representatives that we demand change.
+Together, we can send a message to our elected representatives and demand change.